-- The timing of payment shall be agreed annually in writing between the Director of Finance of the Rotherham Clinical Commissioning Group and the Director of Finance of the Council in accordance with guidance as to the payment of contributions issued by the SOSH. - 11 In the absence of any agreement:-

-- 11.1 The Council will invoice the Rotherham Clinical Commissioning Group I on account one quarter of the estimated annual costs of the schemes on the first day of April, July, October and January each year. - 11.2 The Council will invoice the Rotherham Clinical Commissioning Group within 30 days of the month end for employee costs incurred in respect of all attached employees and any other goods and services. - 11.3 Each party shall provide such accounting information as may be required for the preparation of accounts and audit as may be required both during and at the end of each financial year recognising the need to ensure that both the Council and the CCG meet their specific financial reporting deadlines. - 11.4 The Council and the CCG will pay invoices within 30 days of receipt.
+- The timing of payment shall be agreed annually in writing between the Chief Finance Officer of the Rotherham Clinical Commissioning Group and the Strategic Director of Finance and Customer Services of the Council in accordance with guidance as to the payment of contributions issued by the SOSH. - 10 In the absence of any Agreement:- - 10.1 The Council will invoice the Rotherham Clinical Commissioning Group on account one quarter of the estimated annual costs of the schemes on the first day of April, July, October and January each year. - 10.2 The Council will invoice the Rotherham Clinical Commissioning Group within 30 days of the month end for employee costs incurred in respect of all attached employees and any other goods and services. - 10.3 Each party shall provide such accounting information as may be required for the preparation of accounts and audit as may be required both during and at the end of each financial year recognising the need to ensure that both the Council and the CCG meet their specific financial reporting deadlines. - 10.4 The Council and the CCG will pay invoices within 30 days of receipt.